-LUCE GRANT in THEOLOGY: Religion Beyond the Academy
+LUCE GRANT in THEOLOGY: SACRED Writes

 In 2018, I was awarded a four-year, $750,000 grant from the Henry Luce Foundation to foster public scholarship on religion.
 Hosted by Northeastern University, Sacred Writes provides support, resources, and networks for scholars of religion committed to translating the significance of their research to a broader audience.
 Over the life of the project (2018-2022), we will host trainings for scholars, create and fund partnerships between scholars and media outlets, and convene meetings to discuss best practices for public scholarship.